 There are over 500 foreign-trade and sub-zones in the U.S., and the state of Texas has the largest number of FTZ.
 Although more than 2,400 companies in the U.S. are designated to obtain FTZ benefits, many more companies are unaware that they may qualify to obtain these revenue-saving benefits.

 FTZ designation of your company enables your business to defer, reduce or eliminate customs duties and inventory tax on designated merchandise.

 Deferral of Duties.
-Customs duties on imported goods/merchandise are paid only when merchandise leaves the FTZ.
+Customs duties on imported goods/merchandise are paid only when the merchandise leaves the FTZ.
 This often provides companies with significant operational cash flow relief.